 Dedicated to the discovery and development of new voices in the American theatre, TheatreWorks regularly stages new works, many developed in the company’s own New Works Initiative; regional and West Coast premieres of important modern and contemporary works from Broadway, off-Broadway, and beyond; and distinctive re-imaginings of the classics.

-TheatreWorks is led by Artistic Director Tim Bond and Executive Director Phil Santora.
+TheatreWorks is led by Artistic Director Tim Bond and Interim Executive Director Karena Fiorenza.
 Tim Bond became TheatreWorks’ second-ever Artistic Director following Founder, Artistic Director Emeritus Robert Kelley’s retirement in June 2020.
+In November 2022, Debbie Chinn will join TheatreWorks as Executive Director.